✺ articles.inqk.net

 • is installable.

-Making a directory isn’t that difficult but how do you make a directory ‘installable’?
+Making a directory isn’t that difficult but how do you make something ‘installable’?

 Bundle Types